Jensa Kannuberg Tórolvsdóttir

 Jensa K. Tórolvsdóttir (born 3 August 2001) is a Faroese football midfielder who currently plays for Víkingur Gøta.
 Since 2020, she has represented the Faroe Islands women's national football team at senior international level.

 Club career

-In December 2021 Tórolvsdóttir was chosen the midfielder of the year and also entered in the team of the year in Faroese football after scoring 17 goals and assisting 15 (best result in the Betri Deildin 2021.) for Víkingur Gøta.
+In December 2021 Tórolvsdóttir was chosen the midfielder of the year and also entered in the team of the year in Faroese football after scoring 17 goals and assisting 15, the best result in the Betri Deildin 2021.) for Víkingur Gøta.